bhopmann/kanboard-plugin-signal/README.md

 Troubleshooting
 ---------------

-- Enable the Kanboard debug mode
+- Enable the PHP debug mode
-- All connection errors are recorded in the logs
+- All errors are recorded in the logs